Covid regulations are still in flux around the world. Here's a country-by-country roundup of what's happening.

 for events, although organizers can still choose to use it.

 Face masks are no longer required in public spaces, including on public transportation and in shops.
-The government still recommends wearing face coverings in crowded spaces, particularly when meeting strangers.

-On Sept.
-5, Fiji lifted its pretravel testing requirement for international visitors.
+In September 2022, Fiji lifted its pretravel testing requirement for international visitors.
 The island nation also shortened the quarantine period for anyone who tests positive from seven days to five days.
 All travelers age 16 and above are required to show

 proof of full vaccination and travel insurance prior to entry.
 Details and updates can be found on Tourism Fiji's website.

 France lifted all Covid restrictions for international travelers in August 2022.
 Visitors no longer need to test before arrival, show proof of Covid-19 recovery or present proof of vaccination in order to enter the country.

 France had previously ended the requirement to show vaccine passports for access to restaurants, bars, events and other venues.
 People no longer need to wear masks in most indoor spaces, including shops, offices and schools, nor on public transit.